 People have never taken women seriously; they associated them with care ethics and mute obedience.
 Now, when women are speaking up; critically, holding up their agency, it has become difficult for men to accept the fact.

 Initially men associated women with poetry which is the medium for emotional Intelligence, and men thought women to have emotional surplus, and obviously they hardly cared to listen to them.
 But when women from different walks of life emerged as a unit and started mixing personal lives with political through their poetry, it did shake men.

 With time, internet arrived, and it became easier for women to gain recognition, having less contact with publishers and editors.
 Women are able to self-publish their work and build a fan base for themselves, which has helped to raise their confidence and self-esteem.

 Patriarchy is still operative but to a large extent we are now making our voices heard.
 We had this in our heart that men too are human, and they are not beyond repair, so, we have been able to gradually bring a change.

 Your poetry challenges Patriarchy, it talks about the ‘personal turning political’ and how women are socialized to be exploited.
 What inspired your characters and stories?

 I am a human with an entire village of characters which I have raised in my deeper consciousness and they have been constantly talking through me.

 The characters I have met in different points in time and places, a part of them have stayed with me.
-They have a left certain moral inquiry, a narrative, and set of dialogues with me.
+They have left certain moral enquiry, a narrative, and set of dialogues with me.
 Ultimately, when my work was recognized, I had a satisfaction of them being heard.

 In past, a lot of women poets went unrecognized.
 But when we tried to connect to our grandmother’s generation, we found letters and diaries on them, which brought a huge difference in understanding feminist literature.